How to Open CPIO Files on Mac

 What Is a CPIO File and Where Is It Used?

 CPIO is one of the oldest Unix archive formats, predating TAR.
 The name stands for "copy in, copy out" and refers to the original command line usage pattern.
-CPIO is used as the payload format inside RPM packages, as the basis for Linux initramfs (initial RAM filesystem) images, and in some macOS system update components.
-Most users encounter CPIO files when extracting RPM packages or examining Linux boot images.

 How Do You Extract a CPIO File on Mac?

 Drag the .cpio file onto UnFox.
 The app reads the CPIO header format (which may be binary, old ASCII, or new ASCII) and extracts all entries to a folder.
 UnFox preserves the directory structure stored in the CPIO archive.
 The Terminal alternative requires the cpio command with specific flags, which UnFox eliminates entirely.
+You can download UnFox for free from the Mac App Store to start extracting CPIO archives immediately.

 Frequently Asked Questions